-As previously covered, this unit has been equipped with a 4 roll MIG wire feeder.
-While the welder's programming and design offers more than these two sizes and metals, this unit has shipped with a V groove drive roll that accommodates the two most common sizes of solid steel wires for this class of welder: .035 and .045" (.9mm and 1.2mm).
+As previously covered, this unit has been equipped with a 2 roll MIG wire feeder.
+While the welder's programming and design offers more than these two sizes and metals, this unit has shipped with a V groove drive roll that accommodates the two most common sizes of solid steel wires for this class of welder: .030 and .035" (.8mm and .9mm).
 Smaller or larger drive rolls can be purchased as optional items.
+In general, .030" wire can be used up to 150A and .035" can be used up to 200A.
+At or near these thresholds, and with the matching required voltage, the wires may begin to transition in the type of arc transfer and may go into globular or spray transfer.
+If erratic operation or excessive spatter is encountered, this is a signal to transition to a larger wire size, or change to a spray compatible gas such as 90/10 for smooth, clean operation.